Josh Naylor Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the White Sox pitching staff paces MLB.
+- The 9.7 strikeouts per nine innings compiled by the White Sox pitching staff leads the league.

-- The White Sox's 4.68 team ERA ranks 24th across all MLB pitching staffs.
+- The White Sox have the 24th-ranked team ERA among all league pitching staffs (4.63).

-- White Sox pitchers combine to give up 145 total home runs at a rate of 1.4 per game (third-most in baseball).
+- White Sox pitchers combine to surrender the third-most home runs in baseball (145 total, 1.4 per game).

-- Toussaint (0-3 with a 4.06 ERA and 25 strikeouts in 31 2/3 innings pitched) makes the start for the White Sox, his fifth of the season.
+- Clevinger (3-4) gets the starting nod for the White Sox in his 13th start of the season.
+He has a 3.88 ERA in 62 2/3 innings pitched, with 53 strikeouts.

-- In his most recent appearance -- in relief on Thursday -- the right-hander threw one scoreless inning against the Chicago Cubs without surrendering a hit.
+- His most recent appearance came on Thursday, June 15 against the Los Angeles Dodgers, when the right-hander tossed 4 2/3 scoreless innings while giving up three hits.

-- The 27-year-old has put together a 4.06 ERA and 7.3 strikeouts per nine innings across eight games this season, while allowing a batting average of .184 to opposing hitters.
+- The 32-year-old has put up a 3.88 ERA and 7.6 strikeouts per nine innings across 12 games this season, while giving up a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.